 It is sometimes desirable to run services, such as a database or server, concurrently with a workflow.
-The toil.job.
-Job.
-Service class provides a simple mechanism for spawning such a service within a Toil workflow, allowing precise specification of the start and end time of the service, and providing start and end methods to use for initialization and cleanup.
+The toil.job.Job.Service class provides a simple mechanism for spawning such a service within a Toil workflow, allowing precise specification of the start and end time of the service, and providing start and end methods to use for initialization and cleanup.
 The following simple, conceptual example illustrates how services work:

-'''

-from toil.job import Job

-class DemoService(Job.Service):
+class DemoService(Job.Service): '''

-'''